kenta-s/textsnatcher/README.md

 ## Usage

-Just call the `exec` method of `Textsnatcher::Snatch` class
-with arguments url and xpath(must be xpath, css is not handled yet sorry!).
+Just call the `exec` method of `Textsnatcher::Snatch` class with arguments url and xpath(must be xpath, css is not supported yet sorry!).

 ```ruby
 require 'textsnatcher'